 For the majority of Oregon students, participation in the statewide assessment system is through a standard administration of the above tests.
 A standard administration of a test is one where the test is given and completed in a manner that is consistent with the guidelines in the test administration manual; these procedures are designed to produce valid scores given that test administrators consistently follow the same rules across the state.
 As part of standard administration, students are allowed as much time as needed in order to complete the assessment.

 Test results provide students with feedback on whether they are meeting state requirements.
 Test results also provide local schools and districts a source of data to determine strengths and weaknesses of their instructional programs.
 School and district test results provide essential data that are used in state and federal reports and inform parents and other citizens about school effectiveness.

-OAKS Online is a web-based computer testing capability available for the Knowledge and Skills Assessments (Math, Reading, Science and Social Sciences).
-OAKS Online offers students a flexible testing schedule, the opportunity to test more than once a year and the ability to get immediate feedback regarding test results.
-The Writing Performance Assessment is either a paper/pencil test or an online test available through OAKS (grade and school dependent).
-ELPA is a computer-delivered assessment (through OAKS Online) which tests a student's proficiency in English listening, speaking, reading, and writing.
+OSAS Online is a web-based computer testing capability available for the Knowledge and Skills Assessments (Math, Reading, and Science).
+OSAS Online offers students a flexible testing schedule, the opportunity to test more than once a year and the ability to get immediate feedback regarding test results.
+ELPA is a computer-delivered assessment (through OSAS Online) which tests a student's proficiency in English listening, speaking, reading, and writing.